9. TCP/IP Programming

 ' note the server name

-Dim server As String = args(0)
+Dim serveur As String = args(0)

-' the port must be an integer greater than 0
+' port must be integer >0

 Dim port As Integer = 0

-Dim errorPort As Boolean = False
+Dim erreurPort As Boolean = False

 Dim E As Exception = Nothing